mdn/community-meetings/2024-03-27/agenda.md

 ## Intro & overview of agenda

-- Rules: use the chat for questions or to request to speak so that we're talking in-turns.
+- Rules: Please use the chat for questions or if you wish to speak, so that we can ensure everyone has a chance to talk.

 ## Team updates